xenify-io/litepaper/README.md

 ## ◽️ Day 1 Bonus Contribution

 By merely holding a Phoenix Ape NFT, you automatically secure 100 complimentary batches for Xenify’s Day 1 Burns.
 And guess what?
 This applies to all the chains Xenify launches.
+So, if Xenify happens to launch on 8 chains, you’ll receive 800 bonus batches!

 And here’s the best part: You don’t even need to burn any vXEN or vUSDy on Day 1!
 That’s right, by simply holding a Phoenix Ape NFT you will be rewarded with XNF tokens through the contribution of your 100 bonus batches.
 But that’s not all!
-You’ll also be eligible for an allocation of the Native Chain Rewards distributed on Day 2 across every chain!
+You’ll also be eligible for an allocation of the Native Chain Rewards distributed on Day 1 across every chain!
 It’s an opportunity you don’t want to miss!

 Now, you might be wondering, why are we providing such incredible benefits to Phoenix Ape NFT holders?
-The answer is simple: A significant amount of the 2,500 USDC generated from each NFT purchase has been dedicated to funding the initial audit of Xenify and its development.
+The answer is simple: A significant amount of the $2,500 USDC generated from each NFT purchase has been dedicated to funding the initial audit of Xenify and its development.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)